iberianpig/xSwipe/README.md

 You can use "swipe" with 3 or 4 fingers, they can call an event.
 Additionally, some gestures are avilable.

-* *edge-swipe* : swipe with 2 fingers from outside edge.
+* *edge-swipe* : swipe with 2 fingers from outside edge(need to enable with option).
 * *long-press* : hold pressure for 0.5 seconds with 3 or 4 fingers.

 ### Option